matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 ![No external IP](gcp-img/security/gcp-sec-connect-no-external-ip.png "No external IP")

-- Even bettern practice would be to use a VPN or some other more secure form of connection, such as Cloud Interconnect for ordinary activity.
+- Even better practice would be to use a VPN, or some other more secure form of connection, such as Cloud Interconnect for ordinary activity.

 **Connecting to Windows with RDP**